AutoViML/AutoViz/README.md

 AV = AutoViz_Class()
 ```

-Load a dataset (any CSV or text file) into a Pandas dataframe or give the name of the path and filename you want to visualize.
+Load a dataset (any CSV or text file) into a Pandas DataFrame or give the name of the path and filename you want to visualize.
 If you don't have a filename, you can simply assign the filename argument `""` (empty string).

-Call AutoViz using the filename (or dataframe) along with the separator and the name of the target variable in the input.
+Call AutoViz using the filename (or DataFrame) along with the separator and the name of the target variable in the input.
 AutoViz will do the rest.
 You will see charts and plots on your screen.

 ```py